iguanajuice/semi-automatic-arch/README.md

 ```
 *Note: `-s` sets the size of your swap; it's recommended to have at least as much swap as RAM.*

-Verify that swap is working: `free-h`
+Verify that swap is working: `free -h`

 Download and configure `semi-automatic-arch`:
 ```